wsprtv/wsprtv.github.io/docs/README.md

-While most extended telemetry definitions should be generated using the [ET Wizard](https://wsprtv.com/tools/et_wizard.html), it can be useful to understand how the extended telemetry URL parameters are constructed from a specification.
+While most extended telemetry definitions should be generated using the [ET Wizard](https://wsprtv.com/tools/et_wizard.html), it can be useful to understand how extended telemetry URL parameters are constructed from a specification.

 The `et_dec` URL parameters consists of one or more *decoders*,